After one of the driest years on record, it will take multiple years for some states to recover

 "Overall, La Nina typically means less precipitation for the Sierra, Great Basin region, and the Mojave Desert, which is bad for the current drought status and the potential for another active fire season next year," Peters said.
 "However, the magnitude of the La Nina event will dictate the magnitude of impacts on the winter weather pattern.
 Considering the current state of ENSO is neutral, La Nina may be weak through at least the early part of the winter season."

-Over the last 20 months warm temperatures also reduced mountain snowpack and increased evaporation of soil moisture.
+Over the last 20 months above normal temperatures also reduced mountain snowpack and increased evaporation of soil moisture.

 That is why the CPC three-month outlook for temperatures is also concerning, because it predicts several western states will have above average temperatures.
 As a result, increased evaporation could occur over an already-parched area.